 This is why good managers rely on reports—to keep them informed about what’s going on.
 And if you’re truly interested in providing the best service possible you’ll use the data in your accounting, customer relationship management or help desk system to drive your efforts.

 What kind of data should you look at?
 Here are the reports I’ve learned businesses need to deliver great customer service:

 1. Know what the open problems are every day.

 Get a report of Open Issues.
-Hopefully, your customer service department is logging any problems into your CRM or service desk application.
+Hopefully, your customer service rep is logging any problems into your CRM or service desk application.
 Or maybe just tracking issues on a spreadsheet.
 One of my clients insists on a daily report of open service tickets.
 He wants to know who’s having the problem, when the problem started, what the problem is, and what’s being done to fix it.
 It’s not a fun report.
 But it’s essential because he takes that information and oftentimes reaches out to customers directly or checks in with his service people to make sure things are on track.
 By staying on top of his current problems, he’s able to head off any other potential disasters before they happen.

 2. Know how quickly problems are being resolved.

 We hate it when products we purchase don’t work.
 We hate it more when the companies we purchase the faulty products from are slow to respond.
 Your customers are demanding, impatient and unreasonable…just like you and me.
 So now that you know this, you need to do something about it.

 Once a month, get your Time to Resolution report.
 This report should show every single issue logged during that month, when it was opened, when it was closed and a calculation as to how quickly it got closed.
 Set goals for closing issues – a typical one shouldn’t be open more than 24-48 hours, right?
 And if something’s open longer than that, make sure you know why – it may be for legitimate reasons, or it may be indicative of a problem.